mikeobrien/FubuMVC.Swank/README.md

 ##### Resource Attribute

-Resources can be defined by the `ResourceAttribute`.
+Resources can also be defined by the `ResourceAttribute`.
 This approach works best for the controller convention.

 ```
 namespace MyApp.Administration